Yolosopher/ImageDropJS/README.md

 ## Options:

-### Options must be an object type and all values must be string types.
+### Options must be an object type and all of its values must be string types.

 ### You can pass the options like this(these are the default values):